sanderlab/AlignmentViewer2.0/README.md

 Our strategy for dealing with peformance issues boils down to two main approaches:

-1. **Don't load what isn't visible ([Ace Editor](https://ace.c9.io/))**: Inserting many elements into the HTML DOM at one time absolutely kills performance.
-For example, insertion of roughly 100,000 elements (think an alignment of 1000 sequences of length 100) can drastically decreease performance.
-In order to allow for larger alignments in the _Detailed MSA Viewer_, we only insert the portion of the MSA that is visible at any given time.
-Smart loading decreases the number of elements in the DOM significantly and drastically improves performance.
-To accomplish this, we make use of the [Ace Editor](https://ace.c9.io/) project, and use a custom mode / highlighter to parse and style multiple sequence alignments.
+1. **Don't load what isn't visible**: Inserting many elements into the HTML DOM at one time absolutely kills performance.
+Even insertion of a small alignment of e.g., 1000 sequences of length 300, would contain ~300,000 elements (amino acids), which is likely to have performance issues even on new machines.
+In order to allow for larger alignments, we only insert the portion of the MSA that is visible at any given time.
+We have done this by implementing a virtualized matrix together with virtual scrollbars and mouse listeners to allow users to browse the data.
+Any changes during browsing load only those elements that are visible.
+We also use the virtualization matrix for the spreadsheet code.
+As the virtualization also allows for syncing scroll offset, it is also reused for all of the barplots, logo, and positional axis, although these widgets are not actually virtualized for performance reasons (they are only shifted by the offset).

-2. **Use the graphics card ([WebGL](https://get.webgl.org/) with [PixiJS](https://www.pixijs.com/))**: In order to view the entire MSA in the same viewed windoow, we have also implemented the _MiniMap MSA Viewer_ using the [PixiJS](https://www.pixijs.com/) 2D WebGL framework.
-This viewer avoids having many DOM elements by representing the MSA as a series of tiled images (avoiding browser image size limits) which can be zoomed, scaled, interacted with, etc. using the [pixi-viewport](https://github.com/davidfig/pixi-viewport) project.
+2. **Use the graphics card ([WebGL](https://get.webgl.org/) with [PixiJS](https://www.pixijs.com/))**: In order to get a zoomed-out view of a large fraction of the MSA in the same viewed windoow, we have also implemented the _MiniMap MSA Viewer_ using the [PixiJS](https://www.pixijs.com/) 2D WebGL framework.
+This viewer avoids having many DOM elements by representing the MSA as a series of tiled images (avoiding browser image size limits).

 ## Other Web-based Multiple Sequence Alignment Viewers